C0dio/Java-Game/README.md

 # SimpleGames
-Repository for small games that I have programmed in under 24 hours.
+Repository for small games that I have programmed.

 # Lewis_C_TheGame
   I have created this game as part of my Software Architecture module while attending Salford University.